php-fig/fig-standards/proposed/phpdoc-tags.md

 The `@generated` is used to denote a class or a function that has been generated using an automation script.
-This tag should be used to warn to do not change the code, since the change will be overwritten by the automation script.
+This tag should be used to warn to not change the code, since the change will be overwritten by the automation script.

 #### Examples